Skin, Hair, Nails

 Atopic Eczema is one type of endogenous eczema and is a very common skin disease that afflicts about 20% of children nowadays.
 However, it can also affect adults.
-Children and adults afflicted with this disease often suffer from itch and rashes for long duration.
+Children and adults afflicted with this disease often suffer from itch and rashes for a long duration.

 Excessive hair loss is defined as daily hair loss of more than 100 strands of hair and the most common hair loss disorder in adult men and women is male and female pattern hair loss respectively.
 They are gradually progressive and follow a recognizable diffuse pattern.
-In male, there is usually receding hairline with baldness on the top of the scalp.
-In female, the hair becomes thin and fine over the crown and with reduction of hair volume.
+In a male, there is usually receding hairline with baldness on the top of the scalp.
+In a female, the hair becomes thin and fine over the crown and with reduction of hair volume.

 In this disorder, your own immune system, while protecting your body against foreign germs such as viruses and bacteria, mistakenly attacks your own hair follicles and leads to patchy hair loss on the scalp.
 This can sometimes occur even on eye brow, beard and other areas with hair.

-This occurs when fungi infects one or more of the nails.
+This occurs when fungi infect one or more of the nails.
 It usually begins as a white or yellow spot under the tip of your fingernail or toenail.
 As the infection spreads deeper into the nail, it may cause the nail to discolour, thicken and develop crumbling edges.

 Common fungal nail infection is treatable by taking oral anti-fungal antibiotics.
 For finger nails, it is usually 3 months’ long of treatment and it may take 6-10 months for toe nails.
 Alternatively, an anti-fungal nail varnish can be used for milder and more superficial fungal nail infection.
 Nail surgery is sometimes performed when oral medication is inappropriate or fails.

 Treatment usually involves the use of topical and oral antibiotic and pain relief medications.
 Very often, Dr Wong needs to surgically remove part of the ingrown nail so that the skin or infection can heal.
-Performing matricectomy to cause destruction of the location where nail is produced will also decrease the recurrence rate of ingrown toenail.
+Performing matricectomy to cause a destruction of the location where the nail is produced will also decrease the recurrence rate of the ingrown toenail.